aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 The inputs are the data the column name and the prefix.
 The output wil be 1, because "1" is in the value of the id column.

 14. Check Unallowed Text

+In this example we are checking if the values in the column `Organisation` contain a specific unallowed `text`.

+We provide a dummy dataset.

+     data = DataFrame([
+        {
+            "Organisation": "Something Else"
+        }
+    ])

+This is the function we are using.
+The inputs are data, the column name and the unallowed text

+    unallowed_text(data, "Organisation", "BG Van Oord")

+The output will be 1 because "BG Van Oord" is not in the "Something Else" of the "Organisation" column.

+15. Check Uniqueness

+In this example we are checking if the values in the column `id` are unique.
+We are looking for duplicate values

+We provide a dummy dataset

+ data = DataFrame([
+        {
+            "id": "1234"
+        },
+        {
+            "id": "1234"
+        },
+        {
+            "id": "2345"
+        }
+    ])

+This is the function we are using.
+The inputs are the dataset and the name of the column.

+    uniqueness(data, "id")

+The output will be 0, because the "id" column conatins duplicate values

+16. Check Validity

+In this example we are checking if the values in the column `value` exist in the list of exampleValues.

+We provide the values in the example list and a dummy dataset

+exampleValues = ['Definite Contract', 'Indefinite Contract']

+    data = DataFrame([
+        {
+            "value": "Definite Contract"
+        }
+    ])

+This is the function we are using.
+The inputs are data, the column name and the list of example values.

+14. Check Unallowed Text